JRL-CARI-CNR-UNIBS/marsha_examples/README.md

 - MARS: Replans a collision-free path, aiming for the shortest one, without accounting for safety-related implications.

 ## Build and execute
-Therre are two options: catkin workspace or Docker.
+Therre are two options: catkin workspace and Docker.

 ### Catkin workspace
 The software can be installed using rosinstall files.